 2) If the result code is REJECTED, the request has not been fulfilled.

 c) When the scheduled quiet time periods arrive, the responder AP may transmit a Quiet Time Period Setup frame including Quiet Time Period Setup element.
-Only the HE STA which supports the oper-ation indicated by the Vendor Specific Service Identifier field of the Quiet Time Period Setup ele-ment can transmit frames in the quiet time period.
-The responder AP shall set the Quiet Period Duration field of Quiet Time Period Setup frame to the value no larger than indicated in Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA
+Only HE STA (CID 6793) which supports the oper-ation indicated by the Vendor Specific Service Identifier field of the Quiet Time Period Setup ele-ment may [5744] transmit frames in the quiet time period.
+The responder AP shall set the Quiet Period Duration field of Quiet Time Period Setup frame to a [6813] value no larger than indicated in Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA